 Abolitionists in Wales

-This is another project to explore in BHM 2017 and to recognise those in Wales who were against Abolition.
+This is another project to explore to recognise those in Wales who were against Abolition.

 The Welsh abolitionists Link with Black Cultural Archives B:M